Fight or flight response

 This response is carried out by the subconscious part of your brain also known as the unconscious.
 The subconscious mind works much faster than the conscious mind, it is 1 million times more powerful.
 The subconscious part of your brain reacts immediately in this situation because its purpose is to keep you alive.

-When your protection system senses a threat in its, it triggers a response that pumps adrenalin round your body.
+When your protection system senses a threat, it triggers a series of reactions in your body that ultimately creates and pumps adrenaline around your body.

-If the stress response is triggered by a real physical threat then the action of running or fighting would utilise the adrenalin.
+If the stress response is triggered by a real physical threat then the action of running or fighting would utilise the adrenaline.
 In today’s society the threat is usually perceived and not physical.
-This means the adrenalin and other chemicals created by the body are not used up.
-The effects of adrenalin running through the system include dry mouth, funny tummy, rapid heartbeat, anxiety, sweating and palpitations.
+This means the adrenaline and other chemicals created by the body are not used up.
+The effects of adrenaline running through the system include dry mouth, funny tummy, rapid heartbeat, anxiety, sweating and palpitations.

 Some people experience the fight or flight response on a regular basis.
 They are stuck in survival mode when there is no threat to their safety.
 Almost as if the stress response has become too sensitive.